User Guide For Healthcare Professionals

 - Specialty treatment programs, outpatient and residential

 Board-certified addiction doctors.
 There are more than 5,000 board-certified addiction medicine physicians or addiction psychiatrists in the U.S. They can do independent assessments, provide AUD medications, and help shape a treatment plan tailored to your patient’s needs.
 Patients with moderate to severe alcohol use disorder (AUD) should consider seeing one of these specialists.
 Of note, addiction psychiatrists are well equipped to treat patients with comorbid mental health problems and may provide therapy.
-Visit the Navigator’s Search for Addiction Doctors page.
+Visit the Navigator’s Step 1 page.

 Addiction therapists.
 Therapists who specialize in addiction can be licensed professional counselors, licensed clinical social workers, clinical psychologists, or psychiatrists.
 Through counseling or “talk therapy,” they help people to change behaviors that led to AUD.
 Patients at all levels of AUD severity – from mild to severe – can benefit.
 Positive changes from behavioral therapy can endure long after formal treatment ends.
-Visit the Navigator’s Search for Addiction Therapists page.
+Visit the Navigator’s Step 1 page.

 Specialty alcohol treatment programs.
 Treatment programs provide an array of services.
 Some offer mostly group outpatient counseling.
 Others offer long-term residential services (“rehab”).
 Others are hospital-based, equipped to provide medically managed detoxification and inpatient care.
 Generally, patients with moderate to severe AUD may be better suited to residential or inpatient programs, whereas patients with mild to moderate AUD often do well in structured outpatient programs.
-Visit the Navigator’s Search for Alcohol Treatment Programs page.
+Visit the Navigator’s Step 1 page.

 As you search for providers, you can collect their contact information on the Navigator’s Treatment Options Chart.
 You can fill in additional details when you call the providers, which will help you choose.